mattfortuna/jumptuna.github.io/_posts/2019-05-09-merge-intervals.md

 Answer:

-So my initial instinct for this was to sort by the start of each interval and then you would only have to compare one interval to its adjacent interval.
-Mostly due to having done some pseudocode for the similar Meeting Rooms II problem.
+So my initial instinct for this was to sort by the start of each interval and then you would only have to compare one interval to its adjacent interval – mostly due to having done some pseudocode for the similar Meeting Rooms II problem.
 However I didn't think about a lot of edge cases.
-The biggest error was assuming the adjacent interval will always have a higher end value.
+The biggest error I made was assuming the adjacent interval will always have a higher end value.
 I fixed this with the whatToAdd variable.

 ```javascript